AndrewSwerlick/docker-talk/README.md

 The project consists of a vagrant box, provisioned by a series of ansible scripts.
 The box runs docker and two sample rails apps behind an nginx proxy.

+This repo also includes the slides from the talk

 Dependencies and setup